-Scott is a partner in the executive compensation and employee benefits group of Fenwick.
-His practice emphasizes the compensation issues that arise in connection with mergers and acquisitions, initial public offerings and corporate governance matters.
-He also specializes in serving high technology, life sciences and software clients in designing and implementing executive compensation, equity compensation and other compensation arrangements.
-He is an expert on Section 409A and golden parachute matters.
-Scott represents numerous executive officers of technology, life sciences and software companies in contract negotiations.
+Scott focuses on the compensation issues that arise in connection with mergers and acquisitions, initial public offerings and corporate governance matters.
+He also specializes in serving high technology, life sciences and software clients in designing and implementing compensation, equity compensation and other executive compensation arrangements.
+Scott is experienced with Section 409A and golden parachute matters.
+He represents numerous executive officers of technology, life sciences and software companies in contract negotiations.

 “Scott Spector is praised as a ‘flexible, creative and intellectual thinker’ in the employee benefits space.
 He is well known for his experience representing technology companies in the compensation issues related to their transactional and corporate governance matters.”